bawbgale/bawbgale.github.io/_posts/2017-04-29-job-interview-exercise-how-do-you-juggle-priorities.md

   - agile development
   - program management
 ---
 I recently came up with a job interview exercise to explore how engineering team candidates approach juggling priorities.
-This can be especially helpful for junior candidates who don&#8217;t have as much experience to draw upon to answer a question like &#8220;Tell me about a time when your team faced multiple conflicting priorities, and how you approached deciding how to spend your time.&#8221; It&#8217;s definitely meant to be a no-right-answer Kobayashi Maru type question, so make sure to get them to elaborate on their thinking behind their choices.
+This can be especially helpful for junior candidates who don’t have as much experience to draw upon to answer a question like “Tell me about a time when your team faced multiple conflicting priorities, and how you approached deciding how to spend your time.”
+It’s definitely meant to be a no-right-answer Kobayashi Maru type question, so make sure to get them to elaborate on their thinking behind their choices.

 * * *